csgroen/RTN_example_TCGA_LIHC/README.md

 Use TCGAbiolinks to download harmonized data from the GDC
 =========================================================

 We'll use the Bioconductor package `TCGAbiolinks` to query and download from the GDC.
 We are looking for the harmonized, pre-processed RNA-seq for the TCGA-LIHC cohort. `TCGAbiolinks` will create a directory called GDCdata in your working directory and save the files downloaded from the GDC.
-The files for each patient will be downloaded in a separate file.
+The files for each patient will be downloaded as a separate file.
 For LIHC, there are 424 files (~200 MB total), so the download can take a while.
 The expression profile for each patient will be downloaded into a separate folder and file.
 Then, the GDCprepare function will compile them into an R object of class `RangedSummarizedExperiment`.

 The `RangedSummarizedExperiment` has 6 slots.
 The most important slots are `rowRanges` (gene metadata), `colData` (patient metadata), and `assays` (gene expression matrix).